awsdocs/nice-dcv-admin-guide/doc_source/setting-up-production.md

 + The hostname of the RLM server\.
 + The host ID of the RLM server that you provided when you purchased the license\.
 + The TCP port number of the RLM server\.
 The default is `5053`\.
 + The ISV port number\.
 This is an optional port where the RLM server listens for NICE DCV license requests\.
+If not specified a random port is picked by RLM at startup\.
 + The NICE DCV products covered by the license, along with the following details for each product:
   + The major version that's covered by the license \(for example, `2017` for the 2017 NICE DCV products\)\.
   + The expiration date\. `Permanent` indicates that the license doesn't expire\.